aalok-kumar-yadav/Design_Project/README.md

 # Training of model

-01. Collect a few hundred images that contain your object - The bare minimum would be about 100, ideally more like 500+, but, the more images you have, the more tedious step 2 is...
+01. Collect a few hundred images that contain your object - The bare minimum would be about 200, ideally more like 500+, but, the more images you have, the more tedious step 2 is...

 02. Annotate/label the images, ideally with a program.
 I personally used LabelImg.
 This process is basically drawing boxes around your object(s) in an image.
 The label program automatically will create an XML file that describes the object(s) in the pictures.

-02. Split this data into train/test samples
+02. Split this data into train/test samples with 8:2 ratio.
 04. Generate TF Records from these splits
 05. Setup a .config file for the model of choice (you could train your own from scratch, but we'll be using transfer learning)
-07. Train
+07. Train the model
 09. Export graph from new trained model
 10. Detect custom objects in real time!